Rocko's Modern Life: Ratings

-Murray said that the cartoon "resonated" with people because the scenarios depicted in the cartoon involving "the neurosis, the daily chores of everyday life" were based on Murray's own experiences, "breaking out into the world" after leaving school.
-The show debuted in a preview on September 18, 1993, then premiered as a series on September 26, to join Nickelodeon's Sunday morning animation block.
-On September 18, the series' first night of airing, Rocko's Modern Life received a 3.0 in ratings.
+Rocko's Modern Life debuted on September 18, 1993, receiving a 3.0 in ratings, with the series entering a Sunday morning time slot the following day.
+The lunatic nature of the series appealed not just to Nickelodeon's usual target of 6-to-11-year-olds, but to college students and adults who tuned in to The Ren & Stimpy Show.
 By January 31, 1994, the series' audience grew by 65% and was the second-highest rated cable program behind World Championship Wrestling on TBS.

-Rocko's Modern Life was at the time the network's highest-rated cartoon launch ever.
+The series at the time was considered the network's highest-rated cartoon launch ever.
 There was a brief period in 1993 when the network received numerous complaints from members of a religious group that Ren & Stimpy and Rocko's Modern Life were too adult-oriented to be shown to kids on Sunday mornings.
 They wanted Nickelodeon to move the shows to a different time slot, but the programming change was not made.
 However, Rocko's Modern Life was later moved to a different time slot when new advertisers of Nickelodeon disapproved of the show, contributing to its decrease in ratings and cancelation.